jdelaporte/vault-demo/dynamic_db.md

 vault secrets enable database
 ```

-Configure a postgesql secrets engine.
+Configure a postgresql secrets engine.
 This step also verifies the connection.
 If your Vault cluster cannot reach or authenticate to your database, it will fail.
 If your database doesn't exist, it will fail.